taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [word-GPT-Plus](https://github.com/kuingsmile/word-gpt-plus) - Word GPT Plus is a word add-in which integrates the chatGPT model into Microsoft Word.
 Both official and web api is supported.
  * [chat-with-your-doc](https://github.com/linjungz/chat-with-your-doc) - Chat with your docs in PDF/PPTX/DOCX format, using LangChain and GPT4/ChatGPT from both Azure OpenAI Service and OpenAI
  * [OpenAi-ChatGPT-Bot](https://github.com/darkmakerofc/openai-chatgpt-bot) - Open Ai ChatGPT Bot By DarkMakerofc(   Mr  Nima ) & Team , You Can Expirience ChatGPT on Your Whatsapp.
+ * [opening-up-chatgpt.github.io](https://github.com/opening-up-chatgpt/opening-up-chatgpt.github.io) - Liesenfeld, Andreas, Alianda Lopez, and Mark Dingemanse.
+2023.
+“Opening up ChatGPT: Tracking Openness, Transparency, and Accountability in Instruction-Tuned Text Generators.”
+In Proceedings of the 5th International Conference on Conversational User Interfaces.
+Eindhoven. doi:10.1145/3571884.3604316.
+ * [ChatDrug](https://github.com/chao1224/chatdrug) - ChatGPT for Drug Discovery
+ * [aks-openai-terraform](https://github.com/azure-samples/aks-openai-terraform) - This article shows how to deploy an Azure Kubernetes Service(AKS) cluster and Azure OpenAI Service via Terraform and how to deploy a Terraform chatbot that authenticates against Azure OpenAI using Azure AD workload identity and calls the Chat Completion API of a ChatGPT model.

 |Name|GitHub Stars|Language|License|